From a Ferrari to a Pinto, retractable awnings are different…

 It’s more than just a size and a price; let’s analyze your problem to see that the solution addresses your needs…

-You want make sure that a retractable awning will live up to your expectations.
+You want to make sure that a retractable wall mounted awning will live up to your expectations.
 They are great for many things including protection from rain and overhead sun, but they might not be the best solution for late/early (low horizon) sun, although there are certainly options.
 Our professional experience and honest advice help you decide on the most effective solution to your issues.

-It's as important to know what to expect and what not to expect from your retractable awning.
+It’s as important to know what to expect and what not to expect from your retractable wall mounted awning.
 First of all, it is not invincible.
 It is made with the intention and convenience to be closed, hence the name retractable.
-It's never a good idea to leave the house with the awning open, or forget to close it at night.
+It’s never a good idea to leave the house with the awning open, or forget to close it at night.
 It is really the most convenient and effective way to shade an outdoor area.
 With a proper installation, they can easily tolerate light to moderate rains.
 While an awning is installed primarily as an exterior sunshade, most of our clients quickly realize the additional benefits.

 Retractable Awning Installation

 Any awning is only as good as the installation…

 Perhaps even more important than the particular awning you choose is ensuring a sturdy installation.
 Securing the awning properly will eliminate any potential leaks or compromises in the fastening.
 It is important to consider the benefits and consequences of each applicable installation method.